Golden Swallow (1968 film): Production

 Director Chang Cheh stated that for Golden Swallow he disregarded a historical backdrop for the film to give the story more creative freedom.
 Chang Cheh was his first time partnering with Ni Kuang to write the script.
 Cheh said that Ni "quickly picked up the techniques of scriptwriting—The Invincible Fist (1969) was simply a masterstroke by a gifted writer!
 The ensemble of characters was each vividly portrayed and the script depicted the four seasons with a sensibility rarely found in Chinese films.
 I also heightened the romantic sub-plot of 'The Golden Swallow' which centres on the triangular love relationship between Jimmy Wang Yu, Lo Lieh and Cheng Pei-pei".
 The Shaw Brothers intended to base the script on the character of Golden Swallow character in King Hu's Come Drink with Me.
-After several script re-writes, the characters bear little to no resemblance to the original characters from Come Drink With Me.
+After several script rewrites, the characters bear little to no resemblance to the original characters from Come Drink with Me.
 Chang also stated he took influence from Japanese cinema at the period, and chose to shoot the film entirely in Japan.

 Release

 Golden Swallow was distributed in Hong Kong on April 4, 1968.
 The film was among the ten top-grossing Mandarin films of 1968.
+It was the third-highest grossing film in Hong Kong for the year behind You Only Live Twice and Dragon Inn.

 Reception

 From contemporary reviews, "Harr." of Variety stated the film was in competition with Italian Western as "one of the bloodiest films ever released" and that "the nauseating degree of violence and bloodshed in this film recommends it only for sadistic, exploitation situations".

-From a retrospective review, Donald Guarisco of AllMovie wrote that the film was "full of outrageous bloodletting, over-the-top melodrama and plenty of machismo" and depending on the viewers tolerance of these elements, the film "offers plenty of rewards for those who can appreciate action filmmaking at its most extreme".
+From a retrospective review, Donald Guarisco of AllMovie wrote that the film was "full of outrageous bloodletting, over-the-top melodrama and plenty of machismo", and depending on the viewers' tolerance of these elements, the film "offers plenty of rewards for those who can appreciate action filmmaking at its most extreme".
 Guarisco found that "the plotting doesn't always make sense and Cheng Pei-Pei [...] is unfortunately sidelined by the film's male-centric story line.
 That said, Hsia Yu-Yen delivers all the thrills a kung-fu film should offer and is well worth the time for genre enthusiasts thanks to its historic importance as an early Chang Cheh classic".

-It was the third-highest grossing film in Hong Kong for the year behind You Only Live Twice and Dragon Inn.